Amazon rolls out new perk for Prime members in select cities

 The retail behemoth announced Monday that Prime members can now take advantage of same-day delivery from mall brands GNC, Diesel, PacSun and Superdry, with Sur La Table and 100% Pure coming soon.

-There is a catch, however – there order must be a minimum of $25 to qualify for free shipping.
+There is a catch, however – their order must be a minimum of $25 to qualify for free shipping.
 If you’re short of the threshold you’ll have to pay an additional $2.99.

 “The expansion of Amazon’s Same-Day Delivery to include beloved brands delivered directly from nearby retail locations is just another way we are offering customers even greater selection, at faster speeds,” said Sarah Mathew, director of Amazon Delivery Experience.
 “We are excited to see this new model come to life and look forward to adding more brands, stores, and locations to the program.”